 Always give 5 Star Service

 Put on your guest hat…and think…what perks and services would make you say, “Wow!”?
 Do those.

 Contact the guest a few days before they arrive and ask if they have any questions or special requests.

-Follow up with guests during long stays and ask them if they would like a complimentary cleaning service. ( I insist now as I have had linen wrecked because it hadn't been laundered for a month)
+Ask your guests during long stays and ask them if they would like a complimentary cleaning service. ( I insist now as I have had linen wrecked because it hadn't been laundered for a month)

 Make yourself available by phone at all times to answer any questions - have a back up person so if you are not available they have someone else to call

-Problem solvers are super heroes and everyone loves a super hero!
-Go above and beyond the basic expectations and you will be rewarded.
+Go above and beyond and you will be rewarded.